kunkelkevin/trade-up/README.md

 When I click on my current offers, I am shown the original post, my offer, and any comments that have been made.
 I am also shown if the original offer has been completed or if my offer has been accepted.

 When I click to add a new post then I am given a form to input the console type, title/description and to either upload or capture an image.

+Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).